aelfricz/project1/cousera_spm6.md

 https://uptakedigital.zendesk.com/hc/en-us/articles/115001167933-Why-Software-Is-Eating-the-World

 Current
-Cloud computing (2)
-the practice of using a network of remote servers hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer. with the services, u dont need laptop, desktop, servers. save files in google drive and access everywhere
-Prerequisite: high-capacity networks, low-cost computers and storage devices.
-Types of models: IaaS, PaaSm SaaS
-Pros - convenient, safe from hardware damages, elasticity, scalability, reliability, security (Amazon has more secruity experts)
-Cons - piracy(think walmart), internet access
-Main players - Amazon, Microsoft, Google, Alibaba

-Implementing innovation (3)s
-- Understanding the strategy differnce in Startup vs Mature company
-- Disruptive innovation VS sustaining innovation
-- Differnt stage of product lifecycle
-Customers
-- Types of needs: basic needs, performance needs, excitement needs
-- Differnt stage of adoption
-- A/B testing
-- Cost of acquiring new customer
-Organisation
-- Idea management
-- Project management
-- Portfolio management

 Understanding the strategy differnce in Startup vs Mature company (4)
 - in Start-up it is almost exclusively launching new product/ervices.
 - mature company - can be launching of new product/services or improving existing processes/ services (change mangement)